In South Australia, most children start school the year they turn 5 or 6 years old.

 - check to see when your child is eligible to start preschool and school

-- complete the school's application or registration of interest by due dates
+- complete the school's application or registration of interest form (supplied by the school) by the due dates

 - check how the schools determine places or if they have more requests (including school zones)